reframe-hpc/reframe/docs/tutorial.rst

 In our example, the ``perf`` key will be resolved in the ``daint:gpu`` scope giving us the reference value.

 Reference values in ReFrame are specified as a three-tuple comprising the reference value and lower and upper thresholds.
 Thresholds are specified as decimal fractions of the reference value.
-For nonnegative reference values, the lower threshold must lie in the [-1,0], whereas the upper threshold must lie in the [0,inf] interval.
+For nonnegative reference values, the lower threshold must lie in the [-1,0], whereas the upper threshold may be any positive real number or zero.
 In our example, the reference value for this test on ``daint:gpu`` is 50 Gflop/s ±10%.
 Setting a threshold value to :class:`None` disables the threshold.

 Combining It All Together